 2. Identifying the opportunities: The next step is to identify the opportunity.
-This can be done through careful analysis of e.
+This can be done through careful analysis of a.
+Wants b.
+Needs c.
+Day to day problems d.
+Day to day challenges e.
 Tackling the unaddressed problems or which require significant improvement.